MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Related Work

 \section{Related Work}

 {Many sensors have been investigated for detecting human behavior in indoor scenarios \cite{b19}.
-Individual inactivity is closely associated with hospitalisation in older adults \cite{immo, immor}.
-However, there are few works that specifically focus on detecting inactivity of the human body.}
+Individual inactivity is closely associated with hospitalization in older adults \cite{immo}.
+However, few works specifically focus on detecting the inactivity of the human body.}